Gateway Commercial Finance

 An even shorter-term ratio is the Quick Ratio.

 Quick Ratio (a.k.a.
-Acid Test).
+Acid Test)

 quick ratio or acid test

-The Quick Ratio is a short-term liquidity measurement that excludes inventory from quick assets available, but inventory is included in the Current Ratio.
 Note that these ratios assume that accounts receivable are current and can be misleading if a company carries significant accounts receivable on the books that are long overdue and whose collectability in the short term is questionable.

 Quick Ratio Calculator